yusukebe/App-mookview/README.md

 # DESCRIPTION

-App::mookview is Plack/PSGI application for viewing Markdown texts as a "Mookbook".
+App::mookview is Plack/PSGI application for viewing Markdown texts as a "Mook-book".

 # LICENSE